dr-leo/pandaSDMX/doc/usage.rst

 1. retrieving relevant
    dataflows by category or from a complete list of dataflows,
 #. exploring the data structure definition of the selected dataflow
+#. selecting relevant series (columns) and a time-range (rows) from a dataset provided under the chosen dataflow
+   and requesting the data via http
-#. obtaining a dataset and exploring it through the information model
+#. exploring the received data using the information model
-#. writing a dataset to a pandas DataFrame or Series
+#. writing a dataset or selected series thereof to a pandas DataFrame or Series
 #.
 Reading and writing SDMX files
 #.
 Handling errors